Division of Innovations

 Now we are working in the following directions:

 If you are interested in knowing more about our work, current projects or you want to make some comments, do not hesitate to contact us.
-We are looking for motivated and talanted undergraduate and graduate students to work in our group over diploma or theses
+We are looking for motivated and talanted undergraduate and graduate students to work in our lab over diploma or theses